simoncblyth/opticks/notes/issues/okjob_GPU_memory_leak.rst

-TODO : implement input genstep running from a file path pattern
+DONE : implement input genstep running from a file path pattern
 -----------------------------------------------------------------

 ::